Hendricks Chapel: List of Deans

-Events & Current use
+Events and Current use

 The Chapel has been a central part of the Syracuse University community since its opening, and has played host to numerous events, including religious services, town hall meetings, memorials ceremonies, concerts, lectures, protests, viral videos, performances, and community gatherings.
 In May 1970, the chapel was the staging site for about 2,000 Syracuse student striking to protest the U.S. military forces' bombing of Vietnam, and remained open 24 hours daily.

 The Chapel celebrated its 75th anniversary in 2005 by hosting a series of events, including a community service symposium, a reception, a history exhibit, tours of the Chapel, and a lecture by a former SU professor.
 The anniversary celebration also featured a rededication ceremony, during which the Hendricks Chapel Choir debuted a new anthem composed especially for the occasion.

 The chapel hosts annual Holidays at Hendricks concert series in December.
 Some of the performing groups include the University Symphony Orchestra, University Singers, The Hendricks Chapel Choir, Setnor Sonority, Crouse Chorale and the Morton Schiff Jazz Ensemble.

 The chapel has hosted speakers from variety of backgrounds including politicians and government officials (Hillary Clinton, Ron Paul, Madeleine Albright), authors (George Saunders, Jelani Cobb Charles Blow & Ross Douthat), academics (David McCullough, Dacher Keltner), and public figures (Al Sharpton, Don McPherson Forest Whitaker, Soledad O’Brien & Wes Craven, Karen Armstrong) among others.

 It has served as wedding venue for many connected to the university.
+The first ever wedding was officiated on September 20, 1930, just a day before chapel's first regular Sunday worship service.
 The first legal same-sex marriage in the chapel was hosted in May 2012 after it became legal in New York state in 2011.